wespen/kalos/README.md

    satisfy the change.
 3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge.
-4. Pull requests _must_ be made against `develop` branch.
+4. Pull requests _must_ be made against the `main` branch.
 Any other branch (unless specified by the maintainers) will get rejected.
 5. Check for existing issues first, before filing a new issue.